The 4K HDR Content on Netflix You Need to Check Out

 Step 3: Start to Download Your Favorite Movies

-Once done at the Settings panel, click the DRM Video Downloader option from the left pane, then click the Netflix logo from the supported website list that shall take you to the Netflix webpage with a separate window.
+Once done at the Settings panel, click the Streaming Services option from the left pane, then click the Netflix logo from the supported website list that shall take you to the Netflix webpage with a separate window.

 Login with your Netflix account and then search your wanted title of your favorite movies as you normally do.
 Next you need to play back the video as usual.
-When the playback begins, you will notice that at the top left corner of the playback screen, the video is being downloaded.
+When the playback begins, click the Download Now button on the following popup window.
 Don't close the playback page until the download is complete.

 Okay!
 Above we showed you how to download streaming videos from Netflix for offline watch playback.
 However, if the downloaded 1080p videos cannot meet your watching demand, then you can consider upscaling those downloaded 1080p videos to true 4K using another product from DVDFab called the Video Enhancer AI, which is an AI-assisted video upscaling solution to upconvert low-res videos like 1080p to real 4K quality.
 If that interests you, don't hesitate to check out our dedicated article with the topic of how to upscale 1080p videos to true 4K.